JacksonFalgoust/finance-tracker/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 ## TO DO
-1. Move everything to a service
-2. Make controller
+1. Make controller
-3. Test to make sure everything works
+2. Test to make sure everything works
-4. Change to MySQL
+3. Change to MySQL
-5. Make preset categories (e.i. other, food, entertainment etc.)
-6. Build frontend
+4. Build frontend
-7. Add different users
+5. Add different users
-8. Swicth to flyway migration for premade categories
+6. Swicth to flyway migration for premade categories

 # Tables to add